hubblo-org/scaphandre/docs_src/contributing.md

 Scaphandre is a not only a tool, but a framework.
 Modules dedicated to collect energy comsumption data from the host are called [**Sensors**](docs/sensors).
 Modules that are dedicated to send this data to a given channel or remote system are called [**Exporters**](docs/exporters).
 New Sensors and Exporters are going to be created and all contributions are welcome.
 For more on the internal structure please jump [here](explanations/internal-structure.md).

+### Edit and build the documentation

+Documentation source files are in `docs_src`, edit the content there and propose pull-requests on the scaphandre repository as if it was a code pull-request.

+Here is how to build and publish the documentation after a change.
+First download [mdbook](https://github.com/rust-lang/mdBook), the static site generator we use for the [documentation website](https://hubblo-org.github.io/scaphandre-documentation-documentation-documentation-documentation):

+    cargo install mdbook

+Then fork the [scaphandre-documentation](https://github.com/hubblo-org/scaphandre-documentation) repository and clone the resulting repository locally.

+Place the resulting documentation folder next to scaphandre's folder.
+Then run the build:

+    cd scaphandre && mdbook build

+You should then have the result in `scaphandre-documentation/docs`.
+Commit, push and propose a PR to publish the changes.

+You can also serve the current content locally to see your changes before commit:

+    mdbook serve